 The original communication of health information was done by mail, courier or personal delivery by hand.
 Which type is this?
 Asynchronous with a delay.

 Synchronous solutions are great for patients that require a face-to-face, time-sensitive communication, but are geographically removed from their provider.
-An example of this is UNC Medical Center’s 24/7 Virtual Urgent Care, which allows patients to tune into a virtual care visit on their app.
+An example of this in healthcare is UNC Medical Center’s 24/7 Virtual Urgent Care, which allows patients to tune into a virtual care visit with their doctor on their app.

 One misconception about synchronous telemedicine programs such as video-conferencing is that they save physicians time.
-In reality, they don't necessarily save physicians any time.
-The coordination required to schedule a time when both parties will be available and establish two-way audiovisual link between patient and their care providers may prove as time-consuming to the healthcare institution as their in-person patient appointments.
-However, it does expand the organization's reach to more patients who may be unable to visit the physician in person or simply prefer the convenience of a video call.
+In reality, synchronous forms of telemedicine don't necessarily save physicians any time.
+The coordination required to schedule a time when both parties will be available to meet virtually and establish two-way audiovisual link between patient and their care providers may prove as time-consuming to the healthcare institution as their in-person patient appointments.
+However, it does expand the organization's ability to reach to more patients who may be unable to visit the physician in person —especially for specialists and hospitals located far away from them.
+It's also great for patients who prefer the convenience of a video call over visiting their primary care provider or local urgent care for simple heath challenges like strep throat.

 More importantly, synchronous telemedicine programs are not ideal for complex cases that require the physician to access the patient's critical diagnostic health information.
 While a program like the 24/7 Virtual Urgent Care is great for non-emergency conditions such as sore throats, respiratory problems, or common colds, physicians require an alternative method of telemedicine when facing a more critical case like diagnosing or treating a patient with cancer.